nelsonciofi/cdb-calculation/README.md

 # CDB Calculation

-This application allows users to simulate CDB investments and find out the gross and net income after a given periodo of months.
+This application allows users to simulate CDB investments and find out the gross and net income after a given period of months.

 ## Prerequisites
 - .NET Core SDK 7.0